 Swiggy Blocks IDs Of Delivery Workers

-Salauddin went on to accuse Swiggy of blocking the IDs of those workers who had chosen to speak to the media about their grievances.
+Salauddin went on to accuse Swiggy of blocking the IDs of workers who had chosen to speak to the media about their grievances.

-However, a Swiggy spokesperson told Inc42 that the company had only blocked the IDs of those workers who were indulging in violence and preventing other workers from completing their deliveries.
+However, a Swiggy spokesperson told Inc42 that the company had only blocked the IDs of those who were indulging in violence and preventing other workers from completing their deliveries.

 “As any law-abiding company, we have a zero-tolerance policy for those indulging in unlawful and violent activities.
 Unfortunately, we had to suspend a handful of delivery partners who have repeatedly resorted to activities that have caused harm to life and property,” said Swiggy spokesperson.